abhinavp06/tpw/albums/album-003/reviews/album-pre-review.md

 <br/><br/>
 After finishing my Sabbath review, I have been trying to figure out what direction I want steer this blog in.
 I went through so many iterations which I'll explain below:
 <br/><br/>
+<ol>
-See in my opinion, the key to unlocking a "higher meaning" is to categorize thinking into 3 categories - God, Consciousness and The Self.
+<li>See in my opinion, the key to unlocking a "higher meaning" is to categorize thinking into 3 categories - God, Consciousness and The Self.
 <br/><br/>
-<ol>
-<li> When I was initially designing this website, I thought of categorizing blogs into these 3 categories.
+When I was initially designing this website, I thought of categorizing blogs into these 3 categories.
 Infact, I had prepared a mind map like this:
 <br/><br/>
 ![Mind Map](albums/album-003/reviews/mind-map-pre-review.png)
 <br/><br/>